This post may contain affiliate links. Please read our disclosure policy.

 - Using a hand or stand mixer, beat the browned butter and softened butter together on medium-high speed until light and creamy (about 2 minutes).¼ cup unsalted butter

 - Gradually add the sifted powdered sugar, beating on low until combined.
-Add vanilla extract and salt.3 cups powdered sugar, 1 teaspoon vanilla extract, ¼ teaspoon salt
+Add vanilla extract and salt.3 cups powdered sugar, 1 tsp vanilla extract, ¼ tsp salt

 - Use immediately or store in the fridge for up to 3 days.
 If chilled, let it soften slightly and re-whip before using.